thejaminator/prompt_reward_rl/documentation/main_page.md

 These rewards were placed in the prompt for inference.
 The reward models calculated the "actual" reward of the completion.

-\*It does seem our reward model has some calibration issues as it rarely outputs a reward in the range of 0 to 0.1 and 0.9 to 1.0
+\*Our reward model seems to have calibration issues as it rarely outputs a reward in the range of 0 to 0.1 and 0.9 to 1.0
 #### Sample efficiency of matching ability
 We investigate how many samples it takes our preliminary babbage model to matching the target reward.